grahamg/grahamg.github.io/_posts/project-alpha.md

 ---
 layout: post
 categories: posts
-title: Sample Post
+title: Project Alpha
-subtitle: This is a test post.
+subtitle: This is the subtitle for Project Alpha.
 featured-image: /images/2016-11-19/abstract-1.jpg
-tags: [sample post]
+tags: [project]
-date-string: NOVEMBER 20, 2016
+date-string: APRIL 25, 2020
 ---

 Below is just about everything you'll need to style in the theme.
 Check the source code to see the many embedded elements within paragraphs.